EEG-based Emotional Video Classification via Learning Connectivity Structure: Proposed Method

 \subsubsection{Feature extraction}

+The feature extraction module converts the raw EEG signals to features for end-to-end learning.
+The main purpose of feature extraction is to capture the dynamic information in the signals.
+Here, it is beneficial to extract features representing dynamic information at various temporal rates (from slow-varying to fast-varying factors), from which the GNN can selectively learn useful information for classification.
+Different rates can be considered using time-domain windows having different lengths, or equivalently, different sizes of temporal receptive fields.
+However, widely used CNN and RNN architectures typically rely on small-sized local receptive fields in each layer.
+Thus, to examine slow-varying factors, a large number of layers is necessary, which is computationally inefficient \cite{wang2018non}.

-Apart from the process of graph extraction, signal features are extracted from the original signals by 1-D convolutional and max-pooling operations.
-In order to capture the dynamic information of the signals, we adopt a 1-D version of dilated inception modules \cite{shi2017single, yang2019dilated} including dilated convolutional layers \cite{Yu2015multi} with various dilation rates.
-The dilated convolutional layers with low dilation rates capture features appearing among neighboring samples, which correspond to fast-changing high-frequency information, while those with high dilation rates consider more slowly-varying features over larger temporal windows.
-This can be seen as analogous to the popular EEG signal analysis approach where the signal is divided into multiple frequency bands for separate analysis \cite{harmony1996eeg, barry2009eeg}.
-As a result, we obtain the features $U_i=[\mathbf{u}_{i1}, \ldots, \mathbf{u}_{iT'}] \in \mathbb{R}^{T'\times F}, i=1,...,N$, where $T'$ is the reduced signal length and $F$ is the feature dimension.
+In order to capture various dynamic characteristics from the signals, we adopt a 1-D version of the dilated inception block, which includes dilated convolutional layers with various dilation rates \cite{shi2017single,yang2019dilated,Yu2015multi}.
+Our 1-D dilated inception block is illustrated in Figure \ref{fig:dilatedinception}.

+The block consists of multiple 1-D convolutional layers having different dilation rates.
+A dilated convolutional layer with a low dilation rate captures features appearing among neighboring samples, which correspond to fast-changing high-frequency information, while that with a high dilation rate considers slow-varying features over a large temporal window.
+This can be seen as analogous to the popular EEG signal analysis approach where the signal is divided into multiple frequency bands for separate frequency-selective analysis \cite{barry2009eeg,harmony1996eeg}.
+The outputs of the convolutional layers are concatenated.
+As a result, we obtain features for each vertex $U_i=[\mathbf{u}_{i1}, \ldots, \mathbf{u}_{iT'}] \in \mathbb{R}^{T'\times F}$ ($i=1,...,N$), where $T'$ and $F$ correspond to the time length and the number of features of the output, respectively.
+The values of $T'$ and $F$ are determined by the structure of the feature extraction module; we describe our implementation in Section \ref{sec:model_details}.